-- Uses an understanding of probability based on prevalence, incidence and natural history of illness to aid decision-making. - Revises hypotheses in the light of additional information. - Thinks flexibly around problems, generating - functional solutions.
+- Uses time as a diagnostic tool. - Uses an understanding of probability based on prevalence, incidence and natural history of illness to aid decision-making. - Revises hypotheses in the light of additional information. - Thinks flexibly around problems, generating - functional solutions.

 - Uses methods such as models and scripts to identify patterns quickly and reliably. - Uses an analytical approach to novel situations where probability cannot be readily applied. - No longer relies on rules alone but is able to use and justify discretionary judgement in situations of uncertainty.